Migration tooling

 Camunda provides the following migration tools:

-Migration tool | Description |
+Migration tool | Description | GitHub link |

-Migration Analyzer | Gain a first understanding of migration tasks.
-Available for local installation (Java or Docker) or hosted as a free SaaS offering. |
+Migration Analyzer & Diagram Converter | Gain a first understanding of migration tasks.
+Available for local installation (Java or Docker) or hosted as a free SaaS offering. | camunda-7-to-8-migration-analyzer |

-Data Migrator | Copies active Camunda 7 runtime instances and existing audit trail data (history) to Camunda 8. |
+Data Migrator | Copies active Camunda 7 runtime instances to Camunda 8.
+History (audit) migration is available as experimental. | camunda-7-to-8-data-migrator |

-Code Converter | Supported by a mixture of diagram conversion tools, code conversion patterns, and automatable refactoring recipes. |
+Code Conversion Utilities | Mixture of code mapping tables, code conversion patterns, and automatable refactoring recipes. | camunda-7-to-8-code-conversion |

-Migration Analyzer
+Migration Analyzer & Diagram Converter

 In a second step, it can also convert these files from the Camunda 7 format to the Camunda 8 format.
 For example, it updates namespaces or renames XML properties if needed.